Lightstreamer/Lightstreamer-kafka-connector/README.md

 ├── bin
 ...
 ```
-#### Running
+### Running

-To manually install Kafka Connect Lightstreamer Sink Connector to a local Confluent Platform (version 7.6 or later) and run it in [_standalone mode_](https://docs.confluent.io/platform/current/connect/userguide.html#standalone-mode):
+To manually install the Kafka Connect Lightstreamer Sink Connector to a local Confluent Platform (version 7.6 or later) and run it in [_standalone mode_](https://docs.confluent.io/platform/current/connect/userguide.html#standalone-mode):

 1. Download the connector zip file `lightstreamer-kafka-connect-lightstreamer-<version>.zip` from the [Releases](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases) page.
 Alternatively, check out this repository and execute the following command from the [`kafka-connector-project`](kafka-connector-project/) folder: